 We are proud of the groundbreaking role that the Vermilion Energy Family Centre is helping to play in delivering family-centred treatment.

-The Vermilion Energy / YW Employment Resource Centre (ERC) continues to be a vibrant and busy employment centre, serving a diversity of women from different cultural backgrounds, a variety of career streams and a full assortment of education and training needs.
+We are proud of the role we played in establishing the YW of Calgary Employment Resource Centre (ERC), which serves a diversity of women from different cultural backgrounds, a variety of career streams and a full assortment of education and training needs.
 Its intentions are:

 Poverty affects 1 in 10 Calgarians directly, and all of us indirectly.
 Across demographic groups – such as indigenous peoples, visible minorities, people with disabilities, single parents and recent immigrants – women experience higher rates of poverty than men.
 Annually, the YW supports on average more than 6,700 women, children and men through shelter, housing, counselling, basic need items, parenting supports, childcare, language and employment skills development programs and services.